lrc-se/bth-sg-client/README.md

 to compile/transpile it into a distributable format.
 The client relies on an S&G server for initial data retrieval through a simple JSON-based API, and all subsequent gameplay-related communication is handled via Web Sockets using a custom, S&G-specific protocol (also JSON-based).

-See the [technical discussion section](#technical-discussion) for more in-depth descriptions of the constituent parts.
+See the [technical discussion section](#technical-discussion) for more in-depth descriptions of the constituent parts, and the separate
+[protocol specification](https://github.com/lrc-se/bth-sg-server/blob/master/protocol.md) in the server repo for more information on the protocol format.

 #### Limitations